sensu/sensu-docs/content/sensu-go/5.19/sensuctl/reference.md

 You must specify at least one resource type or the `all` qualifier (to prune all resource types).
 - Replace [FILE], [URL], or [STDIN] with the name of the file, URL, or STDIN where you want to apply the pruning.
 - Replace [flags] with the flags you want to use, if any.
+- Replace [--NAMESPACE] with the namespace where you want to apply pruning.
+To prune all namespaces, omit the namespace qualifier from your command.

 Use a comma separator to prune more than one resource in a single command.